Two River Theater

 Two River Theater is a professional, not-for-profit, regional theater company producing plays and educational programs for audiences from central New Jersey and beyond.
 It is located in Red Bank, New Jersey, on the peninsula between the Navesink and Shrewsbury Rivers that gave the theater its name.
 Two River Theater produces a multi-play subscription season.
+Two River Theater strives to be accessible to all, as they have accessibility services to help accommodate viewers.
+Some services that they have occasionally offered are free onsite childcare, audio described performances, open captioned performances, American Sign Language interpreted performances, sensory inclusive performances, and fragrance-free performances.

 The company received "Theatre of the Year" awards from the New Jersey Theatre Alliance in 2006, and from The Star-Ledger in both 2006 and 2008.
 At the July 2009 meeting of the New Jersey State Council on the Arts, Two River Theater was designated as a Major Impact Organization.
 Two River Theater is a member of LORT (League of Resident Theatres), Theatre Communications Group and the New Jersey Theatre Alliance.